Living in a college town and teaching at another local university, I hear this one a lot.

 The common mistake is saying something like, “I am or she is an alumni of such-and-such college.”
 That’s impossible.
-Alumni is the PLURAL form of alumnus.
+Alumni is the plural form of alumnus.

 If you graduated from a college, you are an alumnus of that college.
 If a bunch of graduates are getting together, then the alumni of that school are gathering.